joshnishikawa/MIDIcontroller/README.md

 ___

 ### VERSION LOG:
-2.6.8
+2.8.8
 - Added sensitivity(int) function to MIDIdrum.
 Takes a number between 1 and 100.
     Lower numbers require more higher velocity to trigger MIDI.
 100 is default and driggers even if pressed very slowly.
 99 requires at least a light tap.
-    (thanks @digitalelements)
+- MIDIenc can now take PROGRAM_CHANGE as an argument.
+This allows the encoder to send program change messages instead of CC messages.
+- MIDIswitch can now take START, STOP, CONTINUE, CLOCK or SYSTEM_RESET as an argument.
+This allows the switch to send those messages instead of CC.

+    (thanks @digitalelements for suggestions and testing all of the above)

 - MIDIenc.read() now updates the value of the encoder.
-This allows the value to be set without actually sending MIDI.
+This allows the value to be changed without actually sending MIDI.
 - MIDIdrum using TOUCH is deprecated.
 It's still doable but just too unstable and too niche for this library.
 Use Flicker instead.
-- Split _analogRange and _touchRange into separate utilities.
+- Split analogRange and touchRange into separate utilities.
--
+- Bugfix: MIDIenc.value initialized to outLo when user-specified.

 2.5.5
 - Dependency for deprecated Bounce library changed to Bounce2.
 This allows the library to be installed via the Arduino IDE2 library manager.